GabrielGilly/landing-page-swiss-army-knife/README.md

     - buttons
 3. main content
   - landing photo and text
+    - knife photo
+    - description of the knife and use
   - product diagram
+    - top photo that change to diagram when hover
   - functions
     - video
     - exploded view